 There are some free VPN providers who offer a reliable service.
 However, the free plans are always limited in functionalities and security, therefore never use them for sensitive tasks.

 This study has analyzed 300 different free VPN connection.
 Here is a list of several startling facts that were discovered:

 - 84% of these VPN’s were leaking the users’ web traffic.

 - 38% of these VPN’s contained malware or malvertising.

 - 18% of these VPN’s did not encrypt the data of their users.

 In most cases, these free VPNs state that they offer you protection online through hiding your web activity, protecting against malware and other issues, and encrypting your connection.
 Most of them didn’t prove true to their claims.

-List Of The Most Dangerous Free VPN On The Market
+Most Dangerous Free VPN On The Market

 For the purposes of this study, there were 10 free VPN’s that were discovered and labeled as the worst offenders for not offering protection to those who use these.
 These free VPN’s included: